Paciolan/remote-module-loader/README.md

 ## Webpack

-Setting up Webpack to export a CommonJS is pretty easy.
+Webpack can be setup to export as CommonJS.

 Inside `webpack.config.js`, set the `libraryTarget` to `"commonjs"`.